HealthCap

 Series A in 2022

-Ariceum Therapeutics is a clinical-stage radiopharmaceutical company that focuses on the detection and targeted treatment of aggressive cancers, particularly neuroendocrine tumors and other challenging malignancies.
-The company's lead product, 177Lu-satoreotide tetraxetan (Satoreotide), acts as an antagonist of the somatostatin type 2 receptor (SSTR2), which is commonly overexpressed in many neuroendocrine tumors.
-Ariceum is developing Satoreotide as a theranostic pair, which allows for both the diagnosis and targeted radionuclide treatment of neuroendocrine malignancies, certain aggressive tumors, and childhood cancers.
-This approach aims to provide treatment options for conditions that currently have limited therapies and poor prognoses, enabling healthcare professionals to deliver more effective treatments with reduced side effects.
+Ariceum Therapeutics is a privately held radiopharmaceutical firm in the clinical stage that specializes in the detection and targeted treatment of aggressive malignancies, such as neuroendocrine and other hard-to-treat cancers.
+177Lu-satoreotide tetraxetan (Satoreotide), the company's primary targeted systemic radiopharmaceutical therapy, is an antagonist of the somatostatin type 2 receptor (SSTR2), which is overexpressed in many neuroendocrine tumors.
+For the simultaneous diagnosis and targeted radionuclide treatment of neuroendocrine malignancies, some aggressive tumors, and childhood cancer, which currently offers few treatment choices and a poor prognosis, we are developing satoreotide as a "theranostic" pair.

 Precirix